My Quiet Kitchen

 One of the great things about this recipe is how simple it is.
 No need for any special equipment!

-More Ways to Use Almond Flour
+More Almond Flour Desserts

 • overhead view of hand pies on a baking sheet with red cranberry filling peeking through.